Table of Content:

 UnitDeleted Topics

-Atomic StructureThomson and Rutherford Atomic Models and Their Limitations
+Atomic StructureThomson and Rutherford atomic models and their limitations

-States of MatterEntire chapter removed
+States of MatterThe entire chapter is removed

 UnitDeleted Topics

-Complex Numbers and Quadratic EquationsSquare Root of a Complex Number; Triangle Inequality
+Complex Numbers and Quadratic EquationsSquare root of a complex number; triangle inequality

 Preparing for JEE with a Reduced Syllabus